freejstone/CONGA/docs/pages/tutorial_example.rst

 All other discussion in :ref:`Crux-Tide` equally applies to Comet-search files.

-You can download the search files to test the above commands :download:`here <files/comet/comet.zip>`.
+You can download the search files to test the above commands: `Comet-search files <https://github.com/freejstone/open_groupwalk/tree/main/docs/pages/files/comet>`_.

 =========
 MSFragger